Obesity: General Considerations

 To identify metabolic problems and tailor therapy, diagnostic tests are commonly ordered at the initial stage of obesity evaluation.
 A baseline evaluation of glycated hemoglobin (HbA1c) or fasting blood glucose, electrolytes and renal function tests (creatinine, estimated glomerular filtration rate [eGFR]), lipid profile (total cholesterol [TC], low-density lipoprotein cholesterol [LDL-C], high-density lipoprotein cholesterol [HDL-C], and triglycerides [TGs]), alanine aminotransferase (ALT), as well as age-appropriate cancer screening are recommended by the Canadian guidelines in most patients.

-Patients at high risk of fatty liver disease should also be screened using abdominal ultrasonography.
-If clinically indicated, complete blood count (CBC) and the measurement of thyroid-stimulating hormone (TSH), ferritin, and vitamin B12 and D levels may be warranted.
-It may be appropriate to refer patients with elevated liver enzymes to a gastroenterology specialist, hepatology specialist, or both.
+Patients at high risk of MASLD should also be screened by abdominal ultrasonography, and/or other noninvasive scoring tools such as the Fibrosis-4 Index.
+It may be appropriate to refer patients with abnormal scores to a gastroenterology or hepatology specialist.
+If clinically indicated, complete blood count (CBC) and the measurement of thyroid-stimulating hormone (TSH), ferritin, and vitamin B12 and vitamin D levels may be warranted.

 In women with obesity and symptoms of PCOS (menstrual irregularities, possible androgen excess), luteinizing hormone (LH), follicle-stimulating hormone (FSH), total testosterone, dehydroepiandrosterone sulfate (DHEAS), prolactin, TSH, and 17-hydroxyprogesterone levels should be measured.